Saint George's Day: Aragon, Catalonia and Valencia

 Saint George became the patron saint of the former Crown of Aragon, when King Peter I of Aragon won the Battle of Alcoraz in 1096 commending his army and people to the auspices of the saint.
 He is also patron of several former territories under the Crown of Aragon, including Aragon, Catalonia, Valencia, Sicily, Sardinia, and several regions of Italy.
-In most cases, the reason for those cities' adoption of the saint as their holy patron and shared flag is linked to the Aragonese colonial influence and various battles that occurred throughout the Mediterranean during the Reconquista.
 The international expansion of the Crown that followed over the next two centuries across the Mediterranean also led to the adoption of the cross of Saint George as a coat of arms by Christian Crusaders.

-The Feast of Saint George is celebrated enthusiastically in the region and former Kingdom of Aragon, and is a regional feast day.
-On 23 April, Aragon celebrates its "Día de Aragón" (Day of Aragon) in commemoration of the Battle of Alcoraz (Baralla d'Alcoraz in Aragonese), where the city of Huesca was reconquered by the Aragonese army and in which tradition says that St. George appeared at a critical moment for the Christian Army.
+On 23 April (Saint George's day) Aragon celebrates its "Día de Aragón".

-In Catalonia, the Diada de Sant Jordi (Catalan for "Saint George's Day") involves traditions similar to those of Saint Valentine's Day in Anglophone countries.
-Traditionally, boys give girls a red rose (a tradition established in the Middle Ages) and girls give boys a book, today, the exchange of books and roses regardless of gender is also customary.
+In Catalonia, the Diada de Sant Jordi (Catalan for "Saint George's Day") involves traditions similar to those of Valentine's Day in Anglophone countries.
+A celebration established in the Principality of Catalonia in the Late Middle Ages, in modern times boys give girls a red rose and girls give boys a book on this day, although today the exchange of books and roses regardless of gender is also customary.
 Among roses, many piles of books are for sale in Catalan streets; 1.5m books were sold in 2015.
-Despite being a working day, it is regarded as one of Catalan national holidays.
+Despite being a working day, it is regarded as one of Catalan national holidays due to its overwhelming popularity.